seanfar/Covectra-ControlTrack-V1-Audit/intro.md

 Document what you needed to do to get it working.
 You'll pull these into your audit document, and the client will hopefully fix the issues or add the steps to a readme for new developers.

-Leverage the compiler to populate your audit:
+Leverage the compiler and other tools to populate your audit:

 - Copy out the build warnings and errors.
   - Reporting the sheer number of them can dramatize the poor state of a project, or clarify how clean a project is.